-Offense Level 1st Offense 2nd Offense 3rd Offense 4th Offense Class 1 Written warning and student apology 1 - 3 day bus suspension, student apology, and required parent/guardian conference 3 - 5 day bus suspension, student apology, and required Loss of bus privileges for the remainder of the school year Class 2 1 - 3 day bus suspension, student apology, and required parent/guardian conference 3 - 5 day bus suspension, student apology, and required parent/guardian conference Loss of bus privileges for the remainder of the school year Class 3 Up to and including permanent loss of bus privileges for the remainder of the school year.
+Offense Level 1st Offense 2nd Offense 3rd Offense 4th Offense Class 1 Written warning 1 - 3 day bus suspension In-school meeting with Administrator or Counselor 3 - 5 day bus suspension In-school meeting with Administrator or Counselor and guardian Loss of bus privileges for the remainder of the semester Class 2 1 - 3 day bus suspension In-school meeting with Administrator or Counselor 3 - 5 day bus suspension In-school meeting with Administrator or Counselor and guardian Loss of bus privileges for the remainder of the school year Class 3 Up to and including permanent loss of bus privileges for the remainder of the school year.

 KIPP has discretion based on each incident to modify the above consequences.
-The transportation team reserves the right, when applicable and considering FERPA laws, to show proof of incident to a parent/guardian of a child involved in a specific incident.
+The Transportation Department encourages schools to have a restorative approach when addressing incidents or ongoing unsafe behavior.
+The Transportation Department reserves the right, when applicable and considering FERPA laws, to show proof of incident to a parent/guardian of a child involved in a specific incident.
 A written statement of incident with disciplinary action will be provided.